 Despite these limitations, packet capture can still be a useful discovery method when combined with other methodologies.

 The Device42 Solution

-Device42 will comprehensively discover your entire infrastructure leveraging the variety of auto-discovery methods as described above, and automatically correlating the gathered information.
+Device42 will comprehensively discover your entire infrastructure leveraging all of auto-discovery methods described above, and automatically correlating the gathered information.
 Unlike many other products on the market, Device42 is also a comprehensive CMDB solution.

 Offering more than just the ability to discover your infrastructure, Device42 is your one-stop single source of truth because it includes a fully integrated suite of enterprise CMDB features: With DCIM support, IPAM, Password Management, Certificate Management, Inventory and Lifecycle Management, Automatic Rack Diagrams, Cable Management, Drag-and-drop Room Layouts, Advanced Visualizations, Powerful, Customizable Reporting, and an advanced, well documented RESTful API.
-Because of the robust featureset and affordable price, Device42 offers far more value to your organization than any of our competitors ever could.
+Download a trial today to try Device42 for yourself.